tonyleidong/OptimalFlow/docs/index.rst

       * *Easy & less coding* - High-level APIs to implement *Pipeline Cluster Traversal Experiments*, and each ML component is highly automated and modularized;

-      * *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;
+      * *Well ensemble* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;

-      * *Hardly omission* - *Pipeline Cluster Traversal Experiments* are designed to cross-experiment with combined permuted input datasets, feature selection, and model selection;
+      * *Omni-coverage* - *Pipeline Cluster Traversal Experiments* are designed to cross-experiment with all key ML components, like combined permuted input datasets, feature selection, and model selection;

       * *Scalable & Consistency* - Each module could add new algorithms easily due to its ensemble & reusable design; no extra needs to modify existing codes for new experiment